This two-day course is designed for appraisal professionals who want to learn how to use Microsoft® Excel to

 Note to Mac users: Microsoft does not support the Data Analysis Tool Pack in Mac Office Excel 2008 or Mac Office Excel 2011.

-AI CE Credit for Designated Members, Candidates for Designation, and Practicing Affiliates
+AI CE Credit for Designated Members and Practicing Affiliates

 • Attend Only = 145 points